dalgard/meteor-viewmodel/README.md

 'binding: key'
 ```

-You may pass multiple bind expressions to the helper.
+You may pass multiple bind expressions to the helper – either inside one string, separated by commas, or as multiple positional arguments.

 In special cases, like with the `classes` binding, the key may be omitted or multiple keys may be listed.

 Any space separated values placed after the viewmodel key (i.e. the name of a property) inside the bind expression are passed as arguments to the binding – for instance, delay: